I’d like to talk to you about your fear of being eaten by lions, and how to overcome that fear.

 Do People Fear Public Speaking More than Death?

 And this myth isn’t just funny.
-It’s also dangerous because every time it gets repeated, it makes people even more uncomfortable and anxious about public speaking and presenting.
+It’s also dangerous because every time it gets repeated, it makes people more uncomfortable and anxious about public speaking and presenting.
 They start to see lions everywhere.

 Why We Fear Public Speaking

-If we don’t perform well in front of the group, the tribe, when we need to stand and speak in front of a group, that very old part of our brain is telling us that the audience may dislike us, may kick us out of the safety of the group, and so we’ll end up as dinner for lions.
-That’s the part of our brain telling us to panic when we need to present in front of others.
+If we don’t perform well in front of the group, the tribe, that very old part of our brain is telling us that the audience may dislike us.
+They may kick us out of the safety of the group, leaving us as dinner for lions.
+That’s the part of our brain telling us to panic when we need to do public speaking.

 How to Not Get Eaten by Lions